OctopusDeploy/blog/blog/2018-09/long-term-support/index.md

 One thing you might notice in this imagined future: there were three fast lane releases between `2019.1 LTS` and `2019.5 LTS`.
 We plan to ship fast lane releases at our discretion, and we plan to ship a new LTS release on a three month cadence.
 The most important part is to choose the releases from the best lane for you, and don't pay too much attention to the version number attached.

 Hopefully this imagined future helps clarify our plans.

+## Wrapping Up

+We are introducing long-term support (LTS) for Octopus, and you can bank on it.

 If you have any concerns our questions please reach out in the comments below!